Skip to content

 9. Sustainability report published within last two years?

-The company has published its 2020 sustainability report, and a progress update report for 2021.
+The company has published its sustainability report for 2024 in the name of Impact Report 2024.

 • Y